jimmieme/aospace-android/README.md

 - Install Java Development Kit (JDK) and configure the JAVA_HOME environment variable.

 - Download and install Android Studio development tool.
 During the installation process, choose to install Android SDK and other necessary components.

+   Note: Currently using JDK 17 for compilation.
+For Android Studio LadyBug version, the configuration path is:
+  Settings -> Build, Execution, Deployment -> Build Tools -> Gradle.
+Download and select the jbr-17 version under Gradle JDK.
 - Create an Android Virtual Device (AVD), or use an Android phone.
 Open the Developer Options and connect the development device.

 ### Source code download